Forts Of Mother Bedford

 Fort Phillips ~ Located on the property of Captain William Phillips, Woodbury Twp.)

 Fort Roberdeau ~ Located in the Sinking Spring Valley (Tyrone Twp.)
 Fort Roberdeau was constructed under the direction of General Daniel Roberdeau in order to provide safety and protection for the lead miners in the Sinking Spring Valley.
-Follow this link to the Fort Roberdeau Page
+Click on the following link to access the Fort Roberdeau Page

 Fort Roller ~ Located on the property of Jacob Roller, Sr (in the vicinity of the Arch Spring, Tyrone Twp.)